-At Alfriston School, we follow the National Curriculum, however there are also additional school activities and opportunities that enhance the children's education.
-These include curriculum enhancement days, instrumental music tuition, cycle proficiency, drama, residential visits, use of the local area, visits by experts, extra-curricular clubs and other similar projects, which enable us to provide a broad and balanced curriculum.
+At Alfriston School, our Reception Year children follow the Early Years Foundation Stage framework and Years 1 - 6 follow the National Curriculum, however there are also additional school activities and opportunities that enhance the children's education.
+These include curriculum enhancement days, instrumental music tuition, cycle proficiency, drama performances, residential visits, use of the local area, visits by experts, extra-curricular clubs and other similar projects, which enable us to provide a broad and balanced curriculum.